-While that smorgasbord of food may look great in a photo, it’s not great for the food to sit out all afternoon.
+While that smorgasbord of food may look great in a photo, it’s not great for it to sit out all afternoon.
 Flies will get into the fruit, coleslaw will quickly wilt, and kids (with grubby hands) will find it tempting to grab and go.
-So, it’s best to keep food under some kind of cover.
+So it’s best to keep food under some kind of cover.
 Try one of these essential 15 products to keep bugs away if you really hate bugs.

-If you are doing a potluck, keep plastic wrap handy to wrap open bowls and platters, and for your own food, make sure it’s covered with a lid or in a cooler until you’re ready to serve.
+If you are doing a potluck, keep plastic wrap handy to wrap open bowls and platters.
+For your own food, make sure it’s covered with a lid or in a cooler until you’re ready to serve.
 You can also set up the food table just inside the house instead of outside.
 Remember, this food needs to endure hours of summer heat and bugs – it needs all the help it can get.

 BBQ Tips: Multiple Food Stations

-You don’t want people waiting in line for food or drinks, if possible.
+Avoid making your guests wait in line for food or drinks, if possible.
 Set up several food tables if you have a lot of guests.
-Likewise, you may want to spread out ice chests and coolers filled with drinks so they aren’t all in the same location.
+Likewise, you may want to spread out ice chests and coolers with drinks so they aren’t all in the same location.
 Not sure if you have enough tables?
 Build a couple more for your deck or patio.

 BBQ Tips: Lights and Torches

 In addition to traditional outdoor lighting, consider installing string lights around your patio or deck for just the right touch of ambiance and visibility when the sun starts to set.
-Setting up a few torches is also a good idea—not necessarily for visibility, but to help drive away mosquitoes with smoke and citrus oil blends.
-Be sure to watch young children around the torches.
+Setting up a few torches is also a good idea — not necessarily for visibility, but to help drive away mosquitoes with smoke and citrus oil blends.
+Be sure to monitor young children around the torches.